mlazarz/IDCE-30274_Lab-6_python-folium-maps/README.md

 ![Folium Product](/Images/la1.JPG)

-### Map of point locations of Starbucks stores in LA county
+## Map 2: Point locations of Starbucks stores in LA county

 1. The LA county boundary geojson is added to the map.
 2. For each row within the Starbucks dataframe, the latitude and longitude are assigned to a point marker.
 Symbology is chosen for the point markers.